mrbliss66/docs/docs/ui/professional-ui-components/SideDrawer/getting-started.md

 ```

 ## Adding RadSideDrawer to your page
-Then, in order to add a {% typedoc_link classes:RadCalendar %} instance in a page of your application, you need to define the following XML namespace:
+Then, in order to add a {% typedoc_link classes:RadSideDrawer %} instance in a page of your application, you need to define the following XML namespace:

 - `xmlns:nsDrawer="nativescript-ui-sidedrawer"`.